gdiaz384/py3AnyText2Spreadsheet/README.md

 - The true name for this program is AnyText2ChocolateStrawberry named after the chocolate.Strawberry() library that is the core data structure of this program.
 - The parsingScript is copied to scratchpad\temp.py and importing scratchpad\temp.py is hardcoded because the parsingScript must be imported as a python module to be executed if it is going to be executed within the context of the main script.
 This makes sense because:
-    1. it makes it possible import without worrying about path
+    1. It makes it possible import without worrying about source path.
-    1. reduced conflicts in name since there are many unsupported
+    1. There are reduced conflicts in name since there are many unsupported.
     1. The importlib library to handle special import handling is no longer necessary at the cost of needing the shutil library to copy the file in a high-level way.
-    1. scratchpad is marked as a temporary directory in git, so it will not interfere with updating the program using git.
+    1. `scratchpad` is marked as a temporary directory in git, so it will not interfere with updating the program using git.
 - The use of regex is limited to cases where it is absolutely required.
-[Regular expressions] are fundamentally very cryptic and very difficult to debug.
+[Regular expressions](//wikipedia.org/wiki/Regular_expression) are fundamentally very cryptic and very difficult to debug.
 In contrast, writing a new input parser from scratch hardly takes an afternoon, especially with the templates provided.
-The idea is to write enough of them and in enough languages such that adjusting a pre-existing one should be possible to anyone who knows the parser's language.
+The idea is to write enough of them for enough file types and eventually in enough languages such that adjusting a pre-existing one should be possible to anyone who knows the parser's language and type of file they are processing.
 - Since Python is especially very easy to work with, it is used as the default language.
 - In accordance with the project goals, parser readability and portability within an engine is a major concern but parsing speed is not.

 ### Concept art:

 - The design concept behind py3AnyText2Spreadsheet is to create a platform that has a few predefined templates but mostly serves as a proxy for other parsers.
-The only limitation is that such parsers must somehow return a chocolate.Strawberry(), a spreadsheet, as a result so that it can be used for data processing.
+The only limitation is that such parsers must somehow return and accept a chocolate.Strawberry(), a logical spreadsheet, for data processing.
-- In addition, this project also seperates out the script and text parsing logic from the translation logic of py3TranslateLLM and in order to maintain them as seperate projects intended to be used together as part of a larger workflow.
+- In addition, this project also seperates out the script and text parsing logic from the translation logic of py3TranslateLLM.
+The intent is to maintain them as seperate projects that are eventually used together as part of a larger workflow to translate arbitrary files/data.

 ### Regarding Settings Files: